AwesomeStickz/dd-cache-proxy/README.md

 ### `options.sweeper`:

-Lets you define options for sweeper.
+This option allows you to specify options for sweeper.
 This works for in-memory cache only.
 For outside memory cache, you should implement your own sweeper.

 This provides the following props: